openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_containers.rst

 You have successfully created a container.

-.. note: To delete a container, click the :guilabel:`More` button and select :guilabel:`Delete Container`.
+.. note:: To delete a container, click the :guilabel:`More` button and select :guilabel:`Delete Container`.

 Upload an object